Skip to main content

 The Fix

 Define what an AI incident is, who it gets reported to internally, and what your external notification obligations are.
-TRAIGA has specific incident reporting requirements.
+Incident logging is best practice for a defensible record, even though TRAIGA does not require it of private deployers.

 AI Governance Policy — Frequently Asked Questions